yiyansun/GeoAI/labs/lab05/readme.md

 ### Coding Experiments

-Try one of the following prompt explorations:
+Extend your analysis by adding the following experiments as new code blocks in your notebook:

 - Change the point of interest (e.g., from coffee shops to public parks).
 - Use a vague or minimalist prompt—what gets left out or misinterpreted?